-The reports capturing key takeaways are available to the public free of charge; the full reports are available to ISS' institutional investor clients.
-See Figure 5: Snapshot of Proxy Season Previews and Reviews for Select Markets.
+These and other thought leadership reports capturing key takeaways are available to the public free of charge; the full reports are available to ISS' institutional investor clients.
+To the right is a snapshot of a few "Proxy Season Previews and Reviews for Select Markets" publications.